 - Describe a favorite teacher or business mentor

-Overall, we all have a story — and sharing it with our audiences can do more for them than any fancy products or services every could.
+Overall, we ALL have a story to tell — and sharing it with our audiences can do more for them than any fancy products or services every could.

 Find different ways of introducing people to who you are.
 Whether you use 60 seconds and share it on a Facebook story, take a few more minutes and hop on Facebook Live or, you may just prefer typing it out as a status — and that is totally OK too.
 Just get it out there!

 Would love to hear more about your story.
 Do you find storytelling on social media to be difficult?